How We Test Massage Guns – Our Review Process Explained

 We’re Manufacturer-Friendly

-We ourselves have been in the product marketing business before and we know how influential reviews can be.
-It can be difficult to put your product out there and try to build a brand.
-We know how unjustified criticism can harm a brand that is just starting with a new product.
+We have experience in product marketing, and we understand the impact that reviews can have.
+Launching your product and establishing a brand can be challenging.
+We know how unjustified criticism can harm a brand that is just launching a new product.

-We have also seen situations where a brand or product gets into trouble because the product explodes in popularity without proper systems in place to manage the explosion in demand.
+We have also seen situations where a brand or product gets into trouble because it experiences an unexpected surge in popularity without proper systems in place to manage the resulting demand.

 But…

-We are also aware of many brands (so-called) deciding to take the easy route of capitalizing on what established brands have already come up with.
-We have seen so many clones with zero innovation.
+We are also aware of many brands (so-called) opting for the easy route of capitalizing on what established brands have already developed.
+We have seen numerous clones with little to no innovation.

 Therefore, while we may be open to giving brands a chance to feature their product(s) on our site, we may pass on brands that are unwilling to make their products unique – even the tiniest of tweaks can make a difference.
 In the same stride, we point out any attempts to mislead customers with false information.
 This is especially prevalent with product specifications.